 Buffy Speak: Tyson re-uses phrases such as "star stuff" from the original series.

 Butterfly Effect: Invoked when discussing the amount of carbon naturally occurring in the atmosphere, represented by three colorful butterflies.
 When taken away from a flock of white moths, the Earth freezes; when three more are added, the Earth heats up.
 Tyson also mentions it when explaining the difference between weather and climate.

-Call Back: The series begins with Tyson on the same point on the California coast where Sagan started and ended the 1980 version.
+The series begins with Tyson on the same point on the California coast where Sagan started and ended the 1980 version.

 NDT's explanation of the speed of light using a motorcyclist in the countryside in episode 4 is word for word identical to Carl Sagan's explanation.
 In fact, several explanations are verbatim (or nealy so) from the original series because this is an updated version written by the same two scientists who wrote the original series with Carl Sagan.
 Phrases such as "star stuff" show up due to this trope.

 The final episode of the series shows a montage of the various scientists whose lives have been covered throughout the series.

-Many objects mentioned or shown in one episode will show up later - Voyager for instance.
+Many objects mentioned or shown in one episode will show up later—Voyager, for instance.